Menu

 Gluten Free / Soups / Special Diets / Vegetarian

-Creamy Leek and Potato Soup is the perfect French soup recipe: easy to make from scratch, loaded with flavor, and perfectly balanced.
-It’s a vegetarian favorite that everyone will love!
+Creamy Leek And Potato Soup is the perfect French soup recipe.
+It’s easy to make from scratch, loaded with flavor, and perfectly balanced.
+It’s a vegetarian favorite that everyone loves!

 overhead close up shot of leek and potato soup served in a white bowl and garnished with croutons and chopped chives.